Kotlin/kotlin-by-example/examples/02_control_flow/01_When.md

 # When

-Kotlin do not have `switch` statement, instead of it it has more smart and clear `when` contrusction.
+Kotlin do not have `switch` statement, instead of it it has more smart and clear `when` construction.
 Let's take a look

 <div class="language-kotlin" theme="idea">

 ```kotlin
 fun main() {
     cases("Hello")